 SWIP will be capable of operating across distributed cyberinfrastructure (CI), including dynamically-configurable CI.
 Pegasus has been integrated with the Open Resource Control Architecture (ORCA) to add assurances based on Pegasus’ dynamic provisioning capabilities for isolation and confidentiality.

 The three-year project is funded by a $1 million grant from the National Science Foundation (NSF) as part of its Cybersecurity Innovation for Cyberinfrastructure (CICI) program.
-Von Welch (IU CACR) is the PI with Co-PIs Dr. Steven Myers (IU SOIC), Dr. Ilya Baldin (RENCI), and Dr. Ewa Deelman (USC/ISI).
+Von Welch (IU CACR) is the PI with Co-PIs Dr. Raquel Hill (IU SICE), Dr. Ilya Baldin (RENCI), and Dr. Ewa Deelman (USC/ISI).
+Dr. Steven Myers is a project alumni.

 For the latest news about the SWIP project, please visit https://github.com/IU-CACR/SWIP/